Western Animation: Donald Duck

 - Official Couple: With Daisy Duck.

-- Out of Focus: Not to the extent of Pluto, but in the newest Mickey Mouse series of 2013, Donald has thus far made only eight appearances.
+- Out of Focus: Not to the extent of Pluto, but in the newest Mickey Mouse series of 2013, Donald has thus far made only 13 appearances (15 if you include cameos).

 - Other Me Annoys Me: When forced to spend time with a duplicate of himself, he was annoyed.